Reviewed by: BloxFruitsCode editorial team

 Normal stock vs Mirage stock

-The page shows two stock sections because Blox Fruits stock is not shown through a single dealer list on this page.
+Normal stock and Mirage stock are different sections with different reset cycles.
+You should check both before deciding that a fruit is not available.
 The normal stock section is the standard stock section that users usually check first when they want to see what is available in the regular LIVE cycle.

 The mirage stock section is a separate stock (live) section and should not be treated as the same block because its reset pattern is different, and the fruit availability shown there can differ from the normal stock list.